wurenny/search2/readme.md

 1. The past mind is unattainable, The present mind is unattainable, The future mind is unattainable

 ## Installation
-1. search2 has released to Chrome Webstore, [goto Webstore and install](https://chrome.google.com/webstore/detail/search2/godjlopkhiadfppdjhbekbppchinkmpi）
+1. search2 has released to Chrome Webstore, [goto Chrome Webstore and install](https://chrome.google.com/webstore/detail/search2/godjlopkhiadfppdjhbekbppchinkmpi)

 ## Developerment
 1. Clone this repository to your local machine and open the directory using a IDE.
 VSCode is recommended